-ACCOMMODATION IN ULUWATU: Book 2 nights in Uluwatu.
+HOTELS IN ULUWATU: Book 2 nights in Uluwatu.
 There are many hotels to choose from.
 Here are some recommended hotels for different budgets: Kayu Tua Villa, Oceanna, PinkCoco Uluwatu, Renaissance Bali Uluwatu Resort & Spa.

 Day 9.
-Uluwatu, Bali in 10 days
+Uluwatu, a must in Bali in 10 days

 It’s time to explore Uluwatu from sunrise to sunset!
 This area of Bali has the best beaches on the island of Bali.
-It is a good place to end the trip, as there are many cool places to relax and take bathe.
+It is a good place to end the trip, as there are many cool places to relax and bathe.
 Ready to discover the best of Uluwatu?

 Balangan Beach Viewpoint

-Playa Padang Padang
+Padang Padang Beach

 Nyang Nyang Beach

-Entrance fee: 50.000 IDR.
+Price: 50.000 IDR.